Spousal Support Lawyers in Nassau County

 Under New York law, a spouse may be required to pay support/maintenance to the other (formerly referred to as alimony).

-We understand that this can be overwhelming to a spouse who has never worked outside the home before, and to a spouse who may fear having to pay a large part of their income to the spouse — financial uncertainty can be overwhelming.
+We understand that this can be overwhelming to a spouse who has never worked outside the home before, and to a spouse who may fear having to pay a large part of his/her income to the other spouse — financial uncertainty can be overwhelming.
 We can help you through this process to best protect your rights.
 Having represented parties on both sides, we will advise you on what to anticipate, how to best plan your case, and as to a fair resolution.

 Like child support, spousal support is generally computed based upon a statutory guideline.
-Effective March 1, 2022, the income cap of the maintenance payor under the Maintenance Guidelines Act increased to $203,000.00.
+Effective March 1, 2022, the income cap of the maintenance payor under the Maintenance Guidelines Act increased to $228,000.00.
 Forms and calculators for both contested and uncontested divorces revised reflecting these changes are posted here.

 To speak with a Nassau County spousal support lawyer, contact us online or give us a call at (516) 447-8977 today.